-The importance of regular school attendance is vital to the learning continuity needed to promote maximum opportunities for achievement and success.
-During the COVID-19 pandemic, families should follow the most up-to-date guidance from state and local health officials.
+The importance of regular school attendance is vital to promote maximum opportunities for achievement and success.
 While illness is never predictable, students should not attend school if they are experiencing any of the following symptoms:

 - 1. Fever of 100.4 degrees or higher

 - 2. Vomiting or diarrhea

 - 3. White patches on the tonsils

 - 4. Red or irritated eye or eyes, which may be pink eye (conjunctivitis).
 May also see swollen eyelids and pus or crusting

 - 5. Severe cold with sneezing, coughing, running nose (especially if nasal drainage is very thick or green/yellow in color)

 - 6. Persistent cough/extreme congestion

 - 7. Any rash not diagnosed by a physician

 - 8. Earache with or without drainage

 - 9. Head lice